AuburnACM/auacm/README.md

    To see more detailed instructions, view the [Installation docs](https://github.com/AuburnACM/auacm/blob/master/docs/installation.md)

-## Creating Judge Times for Problems
+## Creating Judge Times for problems

 So, you probably want to actually time out after a reasonable amount of time.
 To generate all of the judge times on your host machine, simply set up the